neondatabase/website/content/use-cases/ai-agents.md

 ```

-<p className="text-sm tracking-extra-tight text-center text-gray-new-50 mt-3.5">We recently published a package on NPM called <a href="https://github.com/neondatabase/toolkit">@neondatabase/toolkit</a>, merging the already existing packages into a single SDK that is easier for AI agents to consume. <a href="/blog/why-neondatabase-toolkit">Read more</a>.</p>
+<p className="text-sm tracking-extra-tight text-center text-gray-new-50 mt-3.5">We recently published a package on NPM called <a href="https://github.com/neondatabase/toolkit" target="_blank" rel="noopener noreferrer">@neondatabase/toolkit</a>, merging the already existing packages into a single SDK that is easier for AI agents to consume. <a href="/blog/why-neondatabase-toolkit">Read more</a>.</p>

 ---